MaximeLM/SuperLachaise-API/README.md

  * Go to the **Settings** and **Synchronizations** screens to begin synchronising data.
  * The API is located at http://yoursite.com/api/

-When you are done working with the project, use the command `deactivate` to exit virtualenv.

 ## Administration